Chronic Pain: Care Instructions

 • May cause depression or anxiety.

-• Can disrupt your work, hobbies, home life, and relationships with friends and family.
+• Can disrupt your work, hobbies, home life, and relationships.

-Chronic pain is complex.
 Taking an active role in your treatment will help you better manage your pain.
-Tell your doctor if you have trouble dealing with your pain.
+If what you're doing to manage your pain isn't working, tell your doctor.
 You may have to try several things before you find what works best for you.

 How can you care for yourself at home?